Tibetan Oral History Project

 Library of Tibetan Works and Archives

 The Oral History Department of the Library of Tibetan Works and Archives in Dharamsala, India, has published some 30 volumes of oral histories and recounted by a range of Tibetans with first-hand experience of Tibetan society and life in the mid-twentieth century.
-LTWA provides an English summary of these histories and the topics covered (e.g. religious life and retreat, the Ganden Phodrang administration, geography and family lineage, artisanship, excape into exile, militia, local history, imprisonment, etc.).
+LTWA provides an English summary of these histories and the topics covered (e.g. religious life and retreat, the Ganden Phodrang administration, geography and family lineage, artisanship, excape into exile, militia, local history, imprisonment, etc.). (*This link is unavailable, as of 12/6/16.
+We have contacted LTWA to inquire about it.)
 In North America, the volumes are available for circulation at Columbia and other university libraries.

 World oral literature project